Interview: Buffalo Keaulana

 In late 2009, I was staying with a very dear old friend on the east side of Oahu.
 One day, she said to me, “Shawn, tomorrow we going to go visit my cousin Buffalo on the west side.”

-The next morning, we got in the van and drove to Nanakuli, arriving in time for lunch with what seemed like a ton of food.
-We spent the next three hours listening to stories about growing up in Makaha, lifeguarding, and the Hokulea.
+The next morning, we got in the van and drove to Nanakuli, arriving in time for lunch with what seemed like a ton of food in tow.
+We spent the next three hours listening to stories about growing up in Makaha, lifeguarding, and sailing on the Hokulea.

 Below is an excerpt from the interview from that afternoon at Buffalo's home.
-It's basically a long conversation between Buffalo and his wife, Momi, both of them recalling stories from their life together and Buffalo's career.
+It's basically a long conversation between Buffalo and his wife, Momi, both of them recalling stories from Buffalo's career and their life together.
 The date was October 12, 2009.

 The photographs on this page were found in issues of Surfer Magazine archived at the Library of Congress in Washington, DC.